leowu4ever/MkDocs-template-data-science/README.md

 [Link to the template](https://leowu4ever.github.io/mkdocs-template/)

 ## Overview
+MkDocs is a lightweight static site generator that enables easy creation of documentation websites using markdown files.
 This repository is created to demonstrate how I put together documentation for data science projects by utilising MkDocs with several essential extensions.
 Comprehensive documentation should cover the information for different aspects.
 The proposed template has three pages including the home page, API page and demo page.

 The home page serves as a starting point for the project by covering some of the key information, such as the introduction, system diagram and usage guide.
 It aims to help the audience quickly grasp the overview of the system.
 The next page is the API page which presents docstrings.
 It is ideal for those who want to figure out how to exactly use or configure APIs.
 The last page is the demo page which displays Jupyter notebook demos and it is very beneficial and would be greatly appreciated.
 To seamlessly integrate these three pages in MkDocs, requires some very specific packages so that all pages can be rendered and presented nicely.
 In the following section, I will explain what dependencies are needed and how to configure them properly.